charu510/AlzoTech/README.md

 # AlzoTech
-Includes the source code of our project
+Includes the source code of our project and the reqiured dataset